AvishekParajuli/SmartCar_proj/p1/README.md

 But for now let's get started with one of the basic algorithms.
 I will be using Opencv/C++ for performing these tasks.

 ## Acknowledgements
   A big thanks to Udacity and the self-driving car Nano-degree(CARND) program for those advertistment that created the vibe and inspired me to publish some of my previous work and attempt the CARND projects.
-I am not a CARND student but i would definitely like to give credit whenever it is due.
+I am not a CARND student but i would definitely like to give credit wherever it is due.
 Making these projects and challenges open source have must have helped a lot of alike minds.
 Kudos.
 The video data used herein is from udacity's CARND project.

   Secondly, i would like to thank my professor, Dr. Bryan Riley, for influencing and injecting the interest of self-driving smart cars into me.